How do I create / delete an FTP account?

 Create an FTP account

-- Log in your cPanel
+- Log into your cPanel account.

 - Login: Type the username which you would like to use for connecting through FTP.
 The username that you enter will be then associated with your account domain to create a full username that comes in an email form.
 For example, if your domain is example.com and the username you entered is newftp, then the full username produced will be email@example.com.
 This is the final username you will type in your FTP Client when you enter the login information.